What's new Downloadable version (.PDF)

 Kiosks at most airports also provide self-service options ranging from check-in and stand-by for earlier flights to seat selection, e-upgrades and extra bag fee payment.

 Air Canada is the only international network carrier in North America to receive a Four-Star ranking according to independent U.K. research firm Skytrax.
-In 2014, Air Canada was ranked for a fifth consecutive year “Best Airline in North America” in a worldwide survey of more than 18 million airline passengers conducted by Skytrax.
 According to the 2014 Canadian Business Travel Survey conducted by Ipsos Reid, Air Canada was the preferred airline for more than 80 per cent of frequent business travellers in Canada.
 In 2014, readers of Global Traveler magazine again voted Air Canada “Best Airline in North America,” the readers of Business Traveler voted Air Canada "Best North American Airline for International Travel" and "Best North America Airline Inflight Experience," and the readers of Premier Traveler voted Air Canada “Best Flight Attendants in North America.”

-Air Canada has major hubs in three Canadian cities (Toronto, Montreal and Vancouver).
-Its extensive global network provides scheduled passenger service directly to 64 Canadian destinations, 52 destinations in the United States and 78 in Europe, the Middle East, Asia, Australia, the Caribbean, Mexico, Central America and South America.
+Air Canada has major hubs in four Canadian cities (Toronto, Montreal, Vancouver and Calgary).
+Its extensive global network provides scheduled passenger service directly to 63 Canadian destinations, 56 destinations in the United States and 86 in Europe, Africa, the Middle East, Asia, Australia, the Caribbean, Mexico, Central America and South America.
 Air Canada and its Air Canada Express regional partners operate on average 1,500 scheduled flights each day.
-Together with its Star Alliance™ partner airlines, staralliance.com, Air Canada offers service to 1,321 airports in 193 countries and provides reciprocal top tier frequent flyer benefits.
+Together with its Star Alliance™ partner airlines, staralliance.com, Air Canada offers service to 1,321 airports in 192 countries and provides reciprocal top tier frequent flyer benefits.

 AIR CANADA EXPRESS